ao/pyroid/benchmarks/README.md

    - Task concurrency vs. asyncio.gather

 5. **Real-world Scenarios**
-   - Data Processing Pipeline
+   - Data Processing Pipeline: ETL operations on large datasets
-   - Web Scraping and Processing
+   - Web Scraping: Concurrent URL fetching and text processing
-   - Text Processing Pipeline
+   - Text Processing: NLP preprocessing tasks
-   - Scientific Computing
+   - Scientific Computing: Statistical analysis and mathematical transformations

+These benchmarks simulate practical use cases that users can relate to, demonstrating how Pyroid can significantly accelerate your Python code in production environments.